icidasset/radical-edward/packages/w3-wnfs/README.md

 ## Features

-- Blockstore that stores on and fetches from Web3Storage.
+- Blockstore that fetches from the `w3s.link` IPFS gateway.
 - Tracking of changed blocks, so you know what to upload to W3S.
+- Blockstore uses the tracker + a `flush` function to store the tracked blocks on W3S.
 - Data root (root CID) management using uploads.

 ## How it works

 The tracker tracks all the new blocks that Web3Storage doesn't have yet.
-These blocks are then **stored** on W3S when you call `Blockstore.flush()`.
+These blocks are then **stored** on W3S when you call `blockstore.flush()`.
 The root CID that contains all those blocks is called the data root, which is registered as an **upload** when `Pointer.save()` is called.

 Each time a new upload is registered, the old ones are removed; because there's currently no way to identify a particular upload.